Five business benefits of hyperconvergence

 Many legacy IT infrastructures are so varied and complex that automation has been impossible.
-But hyperconverged infrastructure works on the principles of the software-defined data centre (SDDC), where everything including storage, servers and supporting services are virtualised.
+But hyperconverged infrastructure works on the principles of the software-defined data centre (SDDC), where everything - including storage, servers and supporting services - is virtualised.
 This means that automation of routine operations is achievable when centralised management tools are implemented, such as scheduling.

 IT no longer need to worry about implementing hardware from different manufacturers or product lines.
 Everything is included in one unified environment.

-"It is in the best interest of businesses to support IT in the modernization of their environments to become more cloudlike, and hyperconverged is a relatively easy step in that direction.
-Increasingly, hyperconverged is seen as a --if not the-- catalyst in on-premises digital transformation that builds the base of software-defined IT."
+"It is in the best interest of businesses to support IT in the modernisation of their environments,” he says, “to become more cloudlike, and hyperconverged is a relatively easy step in that direction.
+Increasingly, hyperconverged is seen as a - if not the - catalyst in on-premises digital transformation that builds the base of software-defined IT."

 This article was originally published in 2018 and has since been updated to include more relevant information.